 I thought a bit about what might yield an interesting result, maybe provide some insights, and actually be doable.
 I’ve got a pretty full plate, and I wanted a sampler without ending up with hundreds of photos next September that really didn’t tell me anything.

 So what I’ve decided to do is to shoot with a different camera from my collection every month – but in time sequence.
 This month I’ll shoot with a camera from 1890, next month from the 1900s, the month after from the 1910s, and so on.
-I can cover ever decade through month 11 – the only camera I’m missing is a film camera from the 2000s.
-But I’ve got nearly a year to come up with one.
+You can see the cameras scheduled for the project here.

 The film will all be Kodak Tri-X. I’ll choose the best from each month, and maybe we’ll learn something interesting about the last 120 years of film cameras in the process.